🔄

 Steel windows are incredibly durable, but a little routine care will keep them looking and performing their best for decades.
 The good news is that maintenance is straightforward.
 By setting aside a small amount of time for these simple tasks, you can protect your investment and ensure your windows operate smoothly year after year.
 Think of it less as a chore and more as a way to preserve the beauty and function of a key feature of your home.

-A Simple Cleaning Routine
+Your Simple Cleaning Checklist

 Keeping your steel windows clean is one of the easiest ways to maintain them.
 Once a month, wipe down the frames and hardware with a soft cloth, warm water, and a mild, non-abrasive soap.
 Harsh chemical cleaners or scrub pads can scratch the finish, so it’s best to stick with gentle solutions.
 After washing, always dry the frames and glass completely with a separate clean, dry cloth.
 This simple step prevents water spots from forming and is your first line of defense against moisture buildup that could lead to rust over time.